Cooking is one of my passions. I like to make nutritious and tasty foods at home without using preservatives and artificial colors.

 - Arrange momos on the plate, leaving a little gap between them.

-- Steam for 6 minutes.
+- Steam-cook for 6 minutes.
 If using a pressure cooker, don't use the weight.
 Turn off the heat.
 They are done!

 - Transfer the momos to a serving bowl.
 Enjoy eating these hot momos with Szechuan sauce or any other sauce or dip.
 Enjoy!